SURFnet/simplesamlphp-module-authtiqr/README.md

 You can provide any url that you like but typically it's a page on your main company website.

 ### library location settings

+Note that the default paths assume you have installed using composer, and only need to be changed after a manual install.

 - `tiqr.path`: This is the path where you installed the tiqr library, e.g. `/opt/library/libTiqr`.
 You can provide an absolute path or a relative path (relative to the location of this config file!)